rago89/custom-video-player/planning/development-strategy.md

 Play and pause the video

 - `togglePlay.js`: a handler that plays and pause the video.
-Assigned to **Krystyna**.
 - `updateButton.js`: a handler that updates the button when is clicked to pause or play.
-Assigned to **Kristina**.

 ### Play and pause the video listeners

 - `click-togglePlay.js`: an event that happens when the user click the play button, it will stop and pause.
-Assigned to **Krystyna**
 - `click-togglePlay.js`: an event that happens when the user click the play button, it will change the text icon.
-Assigned to **Krystyna**

 ## II.
 Skip video buttons

+> Assigned to **Brain**.

 **As a user when play the video web I want to stop the video so that i can make a brake when if a event happens...**